 \begin{lem} A QE\+epi class $\cP$ in a $\kappa$\+accessible category\/ $\sA$ is locally $\kappa$\+coherent if and only if the following two conditions hold: \begin{enumerate} \item $\cP$ is precisely the class of all $\kappa$\+directed colimits of the morphisms from $\cP$ whose domains and codomains are $\kappa$\+presentable.
 Here the $\kappa$\+directed colimits are taken in the category of morphisms\/~$\sA^\to$. \item For any morphism $p\in\cP$ whose domain and codomain are $\kappa$\+presentable, the domain of the kernel pair of~$p$ is $\kappa$\+presentable as well. \end{enumerate} \end{lem}

 \begin{proof} The proof of this lemma only uses condition~(i$^*$) from the definition of a QE\+epi class; conditions~(ii$^*$) and~(iii$^*$) are not used.
 Let $\cP$ be a locally $\kappa$\+coherent QE\+epi class in~$\sA$.
 To check condition~(2), assume that a morphism~$p$ in $\sA$ is a $\kappa$\+directed colimit of some morphisms~$p_\xi$, the colimit being taken in the category $\sA^\to$, that is $p=\varinjlim_{\xi\in\Xi}^{\sA^\to}p_\xi$, where $\Xi$ is a $\kappa$\+directed poset.
 If the domain and codomain of~$p$ are $\kappa$\+presentable, then $p$~is a $\kappa$\+presentable object of $\sA^\to$, and it follows that $p$~is a retract of one of the morphisms~$p_\xi$.
-Now if $p_\xi$~has a kernel pair $(k_{\xi,1},k_{\xi,2})$ in $\sA$, then $p$~also has a kernel pair $(k_1,k_2)$ in~$\sA$ (because idempotents are split in~$\sA$).
-If the domain $K_\xi$ of $(k_{\xi,1},k_{\xi,2})$ is $\kappa$\+presentable, then the domain $K$ of $(k_1,k_2)$ is $\kappa$\+presentable, too (because idempotents are split in~$\sA_{<\kappa}$).
+Now if $p$~has a kernel pair $(k_1,k_2)$ in $\sA$ and $p_\xi$~has a kernel pair $(k_{\xi,1},k_{\xi,2})$ in $\sA$, then $(k_1,k_2)$ is a retract of $(k_{\xi,1},k_{\xi,2})$.
+In particular, the domain $K$ of $(k_1,k_2)$ is a retract of the domain $K_\xi$ of $(k_{\xi,1},k_{\xi,2})$.
+Hence if $K_\xi$ is $\kappa$\+presentable, then $K$ is $\kappa$\+presentable, too.
 After condition~(2) is proved, condition~(1) becomes obvious.
 Conversely, if conditions (1) and~(2) hold then, in order to check that $\cP$ is locally $\kappa$\+coherent, one needs to use the fact that $\kappa$\+directed colimits preserve finite limits (in particular, kernel pairs) in~$\sA$.
 This is Lemma~\ref{directed-colimits-commute-with-small-limits}. \end{proof}

 Let $\sA$ be a $\kappa$\+accessible category.
 We will say that a locally $\kappa$\+coherent QE\+epi class $\cP$ in $\sA$ is \emph{strongly locally $\kappa$\+coherent} if it satisfies the following stronger version of condition~(2) from Lemma~\ref{loc-coh-QE-epi-classes-trivial-characterization}: \begin{enumerate} {\arabic{enumi}$'$} \item for any pullback diagram~\eqref{QE-epi-defn-pullback-diagram} in $\sA$ with $\kappa$\+presentable objects $D$, $E$, $E'$ and a morphism $p\in\cP$, the object $D'$ is also $\kappa$\+presentable. \end{enumerate}